gustavobio/reflora/README.md

 get_images("UEC175546")
 ```

-Institution codes can be found at http://www.splink.org.br (
-Each call above will create a folder named as the combination of search queries in the current working directory.
-All imagens will be downloaded and stores in these folders.
+Institution codes can be found at http://www.splink.org.br.
+Each call above will create a folder in the current working directory named as the combination of search queries.
+All images will be downloaded and stored in these folders.
 Use `setwd()` to change the root path of these folders.